Hello people; I hope you’re all doing well. Today I’m going to share an ultimate guide on how to clean plexiglass seamlessly.

 Can I use Windex for cleaning Plexiglass?

-As made clear above, Plexiglass should never be cleaned by a cleaning solution containing ammonia, and Windex or 409 contains ammonia in high quantity, which sure would be great for other applications but not as a good plexiglass cleaner.
+As made clear above, Plexiglass should never be cleaned by a cleaning solution containing ammonia.
+Windex or 409 contains ammonia in high quantity, which sure would be great for other applications but not as a good plexiglass cleaner.
 Applying Windex will do more harm than good.
 The best cleaning solution for cleaning acrylic is Novus or Brillianize and, of course, a soft cotton cloth.

 What is the Difference Between Plexiglass and Acrylic?